turingschool/backend-curriculum-site/module2/homework/index.md

 ##### Day 2

 * Finish and review authentication workshop.
-* If you have time, spike your authentication repo and do it all over again.
+* If you have time, `rm -rf` your authentication repo and do it all over again.

 ##### Day 3

+* Work on Rails MiniProject
 * Extension: Experimenting with APIs: Work through [this tutorial and workshop](https://github.com/turingschool/lesson_plans/blob/master/ruby_02-web_applications_with_ruby/outlines/exploring_apis.markdown) which will prepare you for extensions in your Rails Mini-Project and Little Shop.
 * Finish the Authenication/Authorization Workshop.

 ##### Day 4
+* Work on Rails MiniProject
-* Write a technical blog post (post it on your personal blog or medium)
+* Write a technical blog post (post it on your personal blog or Medium)
 * Watch [this](https://vimeo.com/135210007) video in preparation for Tuesday.
-ProTip: Watch a tutorial on 1.5 speed (top left of the video)
+ProTip: Watch on 1.5x speed (top left of the video)

+##### Day 5
+* Work on Rails MiniProject

 ## Week 5
-* Work on Rails MiniProject

 ##### Day 1
   * [Little Shop](https://github.com/turingschool/curriculum/blob/master/source/projects/little_shop.markdown)